15 Personalized Sales Email Samples That Actually Book Meetings (2026)

 Hi [Name], A few teams that moved from [Competitor] to us in the last year cited [specific reason] as the trigger.
 If that resonates with where [Company] is, I'd love to show you the difference in 15 minutes.
 Worth it?
 [Name]

-Why it converts: Assumes some familiarity with the competitor without being aggressive.
-The 'if that resonates' framing is honest.
+Why it works: Assumes some familiarity with the competitor without being aggressive.
+The 'if that resonates' framing is honest — it gives them an out if the assumption is wrong, which paradoxically increases replies.

 Follow-Up Samples